PizzaBox/imageOnSave/README.md

 ## Creating a timelapse
 The best way to create a timelapse is to import the images folder into your favourite video editing software, and exporting a video slideshow.

+## I need help!
+Send me a message on twitter @peteavi